Preview problems with EML DataSource (for IPCC data)

 1. default it to the default delimiter used on the platform that Kepler is running (and parsing) on? (not a solution at all, since it's from the system of whomever uploaded the data)

 2. mandate that people be rigorous with the metadata so that it matches the data?

 Suggestions on how to proceed are greatly encouraged....

-#4 Updated by Matt Jones about 11 years ago
+#4 Updated by Matt Jones over 11 years ago

 For common problems like this, if the record delim is missing from the metadata, we should try a couple of common ones (\n, \r, \r\n) and see if any work.
 By work it means that we get the right number of columns per record, etc.

 Then we should post a warning to the user that we had to guess the structure of the dataset and that the metadata should be updated to be more accurate.